mrefish/elixir-school/lessons/specifics/iex_helpers.md

   Module, Atom
 ```
 So now we have a bunch more information about `Map`, including all the way down to where its source is stored and the modules it references!
-This is quite useful when exploring custom and foreign data types.
+This is quite useful when exploring custom and foreign data types and new functions.

 ### `r`
 `r` is our helper for recompiling a given module.